OneSila/OneSilaHeadless/OneSila/sales_channels/integrations/shein/factories/properties/README.md

 }

-If the categories have permission for custom values (this also depend on the rule so it will probably be added inside the SheinCategoryItem) then we can add custom values with:
+If the categories have permission for custom values (this also depend on the rule so it will probably be added inside the SheinProductTypeItem) then we can add custom values with:

 /open-api/goods/add-custom-attribute-value